department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 Update the `build.sh` to include a new check definition or change an existing check.
 Updates to checks are performed by _name_.
 Name changes are seen as new checks.

+### Running locally
+if `secrets.conf` file is present, it will be sourced.
+This can be used to define sensitive information that is normally extracted from AWS Parameter Store.

 ```
 TODO EXAMPLE
 ```